-Experiencing any of these problems can indicate that your water line needs attention.
+Experiencing any of these problems indicates that your water line needs attention.
 Many homeowners live with water line problems, but that doesn't mean you have to.
-A C.A.
-Taciak & Sons water line replacement/repair generally takes one day and is minimally invasive.
-We have a few techniques available that we can tailor to our client’s needs and budget.
-We offer traditional open cut trenching and trenchless water line replacement.
+A water line replacement/repair by C.A.
+Taciak & Sons generally takes one day and is minimally invasive.
+We offer traditional open-cut trenching and trenchless water line replacement.
 If you think your home may benefit from a trenchless water line service, read our trenchless guide here.

 What does a water line repair or replacement cost?

 If you are considering a water line repair or replacement for your home, no doubt the cost is on your mind.
-Large scale plumbing renovations are intimidating.
-Not only can it be nerve-racking to find a trustworthy contractor, but many wonder why the cost is so high.
-As advisors to Baltimore homeowners, we are happy to explain the intricacies of pricing.
-Water line replacements begin at $3,200.
-Price increases are dependent on the nature of the job, length and condition of the water line, and the addition of a la carte services.
+Large-scale plumbing renovations are intimidating.
+Not only can it be nerve-racking to find a trustworthy contractor, but many wonder why it's so expensive.

-Your home and your family's health are your best investments.
-A water line replacement can affect both.
-Our goal is to fulfill our homeowners' plumbing needs as efficiently and cost effectively as possible.
-If your home is suffering from the symptoms of a broken water line, we are the craftsmen you deserve.
+Your home and your family's health are your best investments, and a water line replacement affects both.
+Our goal is to fulfill our homeowners' plumbing needs as efficiently and cost-effectively as possible.
+If your home is suffering from the symptoms of a broken water line, we are here to help.
 C.A.
-Taciak & Sons three generations of expert plumbers are only a phone call away.
+Taciak & Son's three generations of expert water line utility installers are only a phone call away.
 Please get in touch!

-Isn't Baltimore City or Baltimore County responsible for maintaining my water line?
+Isn't Baltimore City or Baltimore County responsible for maintaining my water service?

-Unfortunately your municipalities responsibility stops at the edge of your property.
-The city or county will fix municipal water line problems that are off of your property.
-That is the extent of their involvement.
+Unfortunately, your municipality's responsibility stops at the edge of your property.
+The city or county will fix municipal water line problems off your property, but that is the extent of their involvement.
 An experienced plumber can help you determine your responsibility for the problem affecting your home.
 Have you received a high water bill?
-It is important to call a plumber as soon as possible to start the water line repair process.
+It is crucial to call a plumber as soon as possible to start the water line repair process.
 Your municipality will reduce the penalties and charges if you provide proof that you are having the water line issue fixed.
-Typically they will only reduce your bill up to one billing cycle after problems start to occur.
+However, they will only reduce your bill up to one billing cycle after problems start.

 My water line runs under a tree/patio/driveway.
 Will you have to break or dig that up?

-The beauty of a water line is that it is under pressure and does not have to take a direct path to your home.
-We can reroute your water line to protect existing structures, hardscaping, and landscaping.
+The beauty of a water line is that it does not have to take a direct path to your home.
+We can often reroute your water line to protect existing structures, hardscaping, and landscaping.
 There are many possible courses of action to avoid obstacles on your property.
 We can work with your needs and budget to create a plan.
-We can also employ trenchless methods to directionally bore under obstacles.
-This can even be done from inside your basement if there are obstacles close to your home's foundation.
+We can also employ trenchless methods to bore under obstacles.
+Boring is even possible inside your basement if obstacles are close to your home's foundation.